bynight/athens/chapter-three-vampires.md

 Athena is rarely ever seen in person, even by those closest to her, but her level of animalism is so high that she operates a large spy ring via her sacred bird, owls.

+Athena has a large number of followers in the anarchist movement.
+The infamous signature of anarchists on the walls of Athens, mostly after a small message, actually refers to Athena.

 #### ???

 An [alastor](http://whitewolf.wikia.com/wiki/Alastor).